Searay-330/UB_Grader/README.md

 ```
 Also be sure to create a OAuth 2.0 Client ID and in which http://localhost:8000 is added to your authorized Javascript origins and that http://localhost:8000/api/auth/google/callback is added to your authorize redirect URIs.

+Lastly, you'll need to have Tango set up locally and the directions to do so can be found at https://github.com/daviddob/Tango/wiki

 Then you can run the following commands in your terminal:

 ```